kendrickwebster/react-tictactoe/README.md

-# Intro to React tutorial
+# My sandbox for learning React

-This project was created by Kendrick Webster to play with the [Intro to React tutorial](https://reactjs.org/tutorial/tutorial.html) and have a history of the edits made in Git for easy reference.
+This project was created by Kendrick Webster to play with the [Intro to React tutorial](https://reactjs.org/tutorial/tutorial.html) while keeping a history of edits in Git for future reference and review.

 All of the optional improvements were completed: